What is SaaS? | Simplifying Software as a Service

 • Reliability: Check the provider’s uptime guarantees and disaster recovery plans to ensure service continuity.

-• Integration: Ensure the SaaS application integrates well with your existing systems and tools.
+• Integration: Ensure the application integrates well with your existing systems and tools.

 • Support: Look for providers that offer robust customer support and training resources.